lesaint/lesaint.github.io/_drafts/setting_up_a_minecraft_server_on_google_compute_engine.md

 1 Socket in /var/run/screen/S-lesaint.
 ```

-You can reattach to the screen session with the number at the beginning of the line:
+You can reattach to the `screen` session with the number at the beginning of the line:

 ```sh
 screen -r 2046
 ```

-From that point, you can manage the minecraft server as you would be doing if you had started it from the SSH session directly.
+From that point, you can manage the Minecraft server as you would be doing if you had started it from the SSH session directly.

 #### stop the server

 To stop the server, reattach to the `screen` session and just type `CTRL+C`.
-If you started the `screen` session with the minecraft service as an argument, killing the minecraft server will also end the `screen` session.
+It will stop the Minecraft server and if you started the `screen` session with the Minecraft service as an argument,it will also end the `screen` session.

 ## destroy the instance

 When you don't need the instance, destroy it as it will cost you even if it is not doing anything.
 Since it is so easy and quick to recreate it, do not hesitate.

-What matters is the disk and it will not be deleted.
+What matters is the disk and it will not be deleted if you correctly specified ```auto-delete=no``` when creating the instance (see [create instance with existing disk](#create-an-instance-with-an-existing-disk)).

+In doubt, go to the Google developer console, display the instance properties.
+A checkbox indicates whether the disk will be deleted when the instance is deleted.
+You can change the value directly from there.

 ```sh
 gcloud compute instances delete minecraft-server --zone europe-west1-a
 ```

-This should not delete the disk `minecraft-server` unless you have forgotten to disable the disk's autodelete when creating the instance (see [create instance with existing disk](#create-instance-with-existing-disk)).